Alan K. Henderson's Weblog

 The second phase, of course, was Obamanomics, a raft of policies culminating in the known world's first-ever trillion-dollar annual deficit.
 The Tea Party intensified as deficits this large would become repeat performances.

 If the glue factory van was a faint blip during the TARP debate, it was coming around the corner now.
 No way could the American economy survive this kind of fiscal insanity for long.
-Obama, Reid and Pelosi upped the ante too fact.
+Obama, Reid and Pelosi upped the ante too fast.
 Americans could see Armageddon from their house.

 These Americans did not follow Benjamin's example.
 They did not protest for one moment and then fade into the background.
 They took an option that is missing from Hughes' poem: they worked proactively to win back the dream.